open-contracting/standard/docs/schema/merging.md

 In a **versioned release**, with a few exceptions, a field's value is replaced with an array of versioned values, which should be in chronological order by `releaseDate`.

-For example, in the above worked example, the number of tenderers was 0 in a release published October 21, 2020 and then 2 in a release published November 5, 2020.
+For example, in the worked example referenced above, the number of tenderers was 0 in the release published October 21, 2020 and then 2 in the release published November 5, 2020.
 In a versioned release, this is serialized as below:

 ```{jsoninclude} ../examples/merging/updates/ghana_versioned.json
 :jsonpointer: /records/0/versionedRelease/tender